rohithegde/rohithegde.github.com/_posts/2021-06-20-terraform-testing-tools-comparison.md

 ## Decision

 - Terratest continues to suit our requirements well.
+Unlike most other tools, it supports unit tests too ie testing without deploying of resources.
 - Additionally we were able to merge `terraform validate` check into it since Terratest allows custom CLI cmds to be executed.
 - By establishing our custom conventions on top of it, we were able to reduce the learning curve so that new devs don't have to know Go to use Terratest.
+- I would pick other tools like Kitchen if the org has multiple IaC tools used like Chef, Terraform and a uniform tooling experience helps in the onboarding journey.

 ## References